endymion1818/deliciousreverie-2023/src/content/posts/publishing-both-js-non-js-sites.md

 When I checked the noJS version of my site, the search bar was still visible, although it didn't work.
 So I had to stop it from showing on the noJS version.

-I tried using process.env.JS\_DISABLED in the JSX, but Gatsby separates environment variables.
-If I wanted to access this variable on the frontend, I could rename it GATSBY\_JS\_DISABLED, but I thought of another way of doing it that proved just as effective...
+I tried using `process.env.JS_DISABLED` in the JSX, but Gatsby separates environment variables.
+If I wanted to access this variable on the frontend, I could rename it `GATSBY_JS_DISABLED`, but I thought of another way of doing it that proved just as effective...

 ```javascript
 {typeof window !== 'undefined' && <SearchForm />}